kirildi/observiote/README.md

 To start `DEV` mode run `npm run dev`

-Edit the config values in `.env` with your own.
+Edit the config values in `.env` file, to match your server configuration

-To build the project for deployment, run `npm build` , then move the content of the generated `dist` folder, in the desired static server root directory or subdirectory of your choise.
+To build the project for deployment, run `npm build` , then move the content of the generated `dist` folder, in the desired static server root directory, or subdirectory of your server or host provider.

-### Recommended IDE Setup
+### Recommended VS Code Setup

 Vue 3 + Typescript + Vite